Select Page

 Language classes that the government of Canada funds are:

-You can take language classes at various locations such as community organizations, schools, and colleges.
-Another great benefit is that you can meet other newcomers and boost your confidence when you take your language skills to the next level!
+You can take language classes at community organizations, schools, and colleges.
+Other benefits are meeting other newcomers and boosting your confidence when you take your language skills to the next level!

 What is IELTS?